CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 3. Land Partnerships, Collabs and Sponsored Posts with Brands.

 It’s important to remember that if you’re looking to make money with social media through brand partnerships and sponsorships then you have to make sure your influence is on point.
-Brands and companies are normally looking for people that can help them sell products, get more followers or even more likes.
-That means, no matter how many followers you have, you also need to have influence to make those things happen.
+Brands and companies are normally looking for people that can help them sell products, get more followers, or even more likes.
+That means, no matter how many followers you have, you also need to have influence to make those things happen and get paid for social media posts.

 A good place to start is finding brands and companies that align with your vibe and you think your audience would love.
 If you’re wondering how best to get in touch with brands there are a few options to consider: